csammis/VeeEm/README.md

 Syntax: `je offset`

-Example:
+Example 1:

     load r1, $0x01
     comp r1, $0x01
     je $-2

+Example 2:

+      load r1, $0x01
+    Test:
+      incr r1
+      comp r1, $0x02
+      jne :Test

-`offset` is a constant value representing *number of instructions from current instruction*.
-In the preceding example the `load` instruction will be the next instruction executed after the jump.
+When using a conditional jump instruction with an offset, the offset is a constant value representing *number of instructions from current instruction*.
+In Example 1 the `load` instruction will be the next instruction executed after the jump.

+A label can be used as a the parameter to a jump instruction.
+When used as a parameter the label is written `<colon><labelname>` as in Example 2.
+This is backwards from how labels are specified themselves but it makes parameter type disambiguation a simple step.

 Executing a conditional jump instruction without first executing a `comp` instruction results in a runtime error.
 Successful execution of a conditional jump clears the `comp` internal flags so that a subsequent conditional jump will require a new `comp` to have been performed.